srinivas-6/lidar2trajectory/README.md

 ## Results

 ### 🚀 Experiment Summary

+* As lookahead increases, both translation and orientation errors increase — which is expected, as predicting further into the future becomes harder.

+* At t (current time), the model performs extremely well, suggesting it's learning to regress small pose deltas effectively.

+* At t+3 sec, the median error increases significantly — 7.5 meters and ~5°, indicating that the model struggling with longer-term motion prediction.

 A complete run of Training and Test experiments of the project can be found [here](https://wandb.ai/ravuri/trajectory-prediction)
 ### Ablation Studies